I3S-ESSnet/ExampleServices/README.md

 In each scenario we show a current state of a system, an identified flaw, and how we can amend this with a remodelling of the architecture.

-The different scenarios is explained in [Scenarios.md](./scenarios.md)
+The different scenarios are explained in [Scenarios.md](./Scenarios.md).